Beware the Risks of Payday Internet Loans

 An Eye on the Industry’s Internet Activities

 The CFPB imposed a $100,000 fine against California-based Zero Parallel LLC.
 The company defines itself as a “lead aggregator.”
 To be a “lead aggregator,” a company collects information about people who need cash before payday.
 The company then sells this information to lenders.
-Since the CFPB fined Zero Parallel, it’s clear that the agency is cracking down on payday lenders online.
+Since the CFPB fined Zero Parallel, it’s clear that the agency is cracking down on payday loans online bad credit.

 Payday internet loans are tough to oversee because the lenders of them cross state lines.
 In addition, this area of the industry has grown recently.
 People who need a loan fill out a form on the company’s internet site.
 The company then forwards their data to a lender’s site, allowing the borrower to make a formal loan request.